MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ![ SoVascularSystem & SoGVRVolumeRenderer](images/tutorials/visualization/V8_Difference1.png " SoVascularSystem & SoGVRVolumeRenderer")

 The `SoVascularSystem` module has additional visualization examples unlike `SoGVRVolumeRenderer`.
-Open the panel of the `SoVascularSystem` module and select *Random Points* for *Display Mode* in the *Main* tab to see the difference.
+Open the panel of the `SoVascularSystem` module and select *Random Points* for <field>Display Mode</field> in the *Main* tab to see the difference.

 ![ Random Points](images/tutorials/visualization/V8_SoVasularSystem_DisplayMode1.png " Random Points")